-Protective Payee Services assists people with mental and/or physical disabilities by budgeting and direct bill payment of their Social Security disability income.
-The Payee Service Coordinator is a full- time, direct service, professional position primarily responsible for engagement, assessment, intervention, and coordination of services to insure client’s health, housing, and income needs are met.
-Also assists with development and maintenance of the client’s case plan and budget.
-This position performs duties in accordance with Welcome House Core Values, including: Ethical, Collaborative, Client-Centered, Accountable, Professional, and Passionate.
+The Protective Payee Service Coordinator is a full-time professional, direct service position responsible for providing case management and advocacy working with program participants who have a mental and/or physical disability or are a victim of crime and are participants in the Representative Payee Program.
+This position is responsible for engagement, assessment, intervention, and coordination of services to ensure participants housing, income, health and basic needs are met.
+The Service Coordinator also assists with development and maintenance of the case plan and budget.
+This position performs duties in accordance with Welcome House Core Values, including: Compassion, Advocacy, Integrity, Quality, Leadership and Community.

 PRINCIPAL DUTIES & RESPONSIBILITIES